anton-smirnov-robert/weaver/content/note/note on Rovelli2017.md

 Reference: [Rovelli2017](reference/Rovelli2017.md)

-Boltzmann's [entropy](definition/entropy.md) (but also Gibb's) resorts to coarse-graining of the phase space in several macrostates.
+Boltzmann's [entropy](definition/entropy.md) (but also Gibb's) resorts to coarse-graining of the phase space into several macrostates.
 Given a trajectory, there is a coarse graining that makes entropy decrease.
 We usually do not access the system we are interested in.
 Rather, the system is coupled to another one, and this defines the coarse-graining.